PANTA-MAMTA/PANTA-MAMTA/README.md

 ---

-✨ *Growing as a developer, improving quality every day.*
+✨ *Growing as a developer and QA tester, improving every day.*